A Village Choir

 A Village Choir is an 1847 genre painting by the British artist Thomas Webster.
 Although produced in the Victorian era, it was inspired by the Regency era work The Sketch Book of Geoffrey Crayon by the American author Washington Irving.
 Based on the story Christmas Day from the collection, it depicts a traditional church choir in rural England.
 It became one of Webster's best-known works and was praised by a critic for "it's truth and diversity of character".

 The previous year Webster has been elected as a member of the Royal Academy.
-He displayed the painting at the Academy's annual Summer Exhibition At the National Gallery in London.
-It was acquired by the John Sheepshanks who in 1857 donated it to the Victoria and Albert Museum.
+He displayed the painting at the Academy's annual Summer Exhibition of 1847 at the National Gallery in London.
+It was acquired by the John Sheepshanks who in 1857 donated it to the Victoria and Albert Museum as part of the Sheepshanks Gift.